Altinn/altinn-studio-docs/content/architecture/deployment/runtime/_index.md

 The platform integration is a new application hosted in the existing infrastructure.
 It exposes REST-APIs for Profile, Register, Authorization, Intermediary and Authentication.
-These are services not part of the Altinn Studio Platform (yet) and everyone planning to run Altinn Studio would need to
+These are services not part of the Altinn Studio Platform (yet) and everyone planning to run the Altinn Studio platform would need to implement their own components that support.

 ### API Proxy
 API Proxy is needed for controlling credentials and outbound firewall rules from the platform.